 Dirty dog teeth make for stinky dog breath!

 One big perk of cleaner teeth is better breath.
 In addition to improving the “air quality” around your dog’s chompers, supporting good oral hygiene helps maintain your dog’s health.
-You can ensure the continued health of your dog’s pearly whites by following these four steps:
+You can ensure healthy dog teeth by following these four steps:

 1. Offer Edible Chews for Enhanced Dog Dental Health